 Community healthcare is in my blood.
 I grew up in a NHS household – my dad was a GP and my mum a local chemist.
-And as someone with two very young children, I have recently experienced the joy and anxiety of childbirth, and know exactly what it feels like to rush my daughter to a hospital emergency department in the middle of the night.
+I know how important good quality, sustainable, hospital and GP services are.

 The Friarage Hospital is a much-loved local institution that has touched the lives of many, employs over a thousand people, and provides vital healthcare services to young and old across the constituency.
 The Friary in Richmond is a well-located community hospital.
 Countless GP surgeries and local chemists are the important front line of our health care.

-As a hospital serving over 100,000 residents over 1,000 square miles, the Friarage is a special hospital and should be recognized as such by NHS executives.
+As a hospital serving over 100,000 residents over 1,000 square miles, the Friarage is a special hospital and should be recognised as such by NHS executives.
 People living in the Upper Dales already travel a considerable distance to come to the Friarage and maintaining its broad range of health care services is a must.
 Furthermore, having access to good local GPs is something we all want.

 I will push NHS executives to continue providing a clear and positive vision for the Friarage hospital.
 I will fight and lobby hard to ensure the hospital remains a strong provider of health care services in our area, a true beacon of rural healthcare.
 I will also keep my focus on constituents' access to local GPs.